 Homelessness is not insurmountable, but success doesn’t happen in isolation.
 That’s why Hawaii News Now will present IHS’ Hawaii for Hawaii 2019, an October 26 live televised concert and telethon, that will bring together all sectors of the community to take a leading role in ending the cycle of homelessness.
 Event Chair Jerry Gibson, Vice President of Turtle Bay Resort, is working to bring the visitor industry and others in our community together to help Hawaii’s homeless get on their feet and off the streets.

-Companies including ABC Stores, AlohaCare, Bank of Hawaii, Enterprise Holdings, First Insurance Company of Hawaii, First Hawaiian Bank, Hawaiian Electric Company, Hawaii Visitors & Convention Bureau, Locations Foundation, Matson, Waikiki Beach Marriott, The Queen’s Medical Center, Buzz’s Steak House and UHA Health Insurance have stepped in as corporate sponsors.
+Companies including ABC Stores, AlohaCare, Bank of Hawaii, Buzz's Steak House, Central Pacific Bank, Enterprise Rent A Car, First Insurance Company of Hawaii, 5 Minute Pharmacy, First Hawaiian Bank, Hawaiian Electric, Hawaii Visitors & Convention Bureau, Kyo Ya, Locations Foundation, Liliuokalani Trust, Matson, Waikiki Beach Marriott, Transcendence Pacific, The Queen’s Medical Center, Schuler Family Foundation, Southwest Airlines, Waikiki Beach Marriott and UHA Health Insurance have stepped in as corporate sponsors.
 Join them and you, too, can help turn small victories into big change.

 We cannot solve this issue alone.
 You can buy tickets, sponsor a table and make a donation at HawaiiforHawaii.com.